darrenyeung3110/cse160-WI22/PA6/Readme.md

 ## Input Data

-The network will be tested on the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) with 10,000 single channel images, each of dimensions 86x86.
+The network will be tested on the [Fashion MNIST dataset](https://github.com/zalandoresearch/fashion-mnist) which contains 10,000 single channel images each of dimensions 86x86 but we will only use 1000 of these at a time.
 The output layer consists of 10 nodes, where each node represents the likelihood of the input belonging to one of the 10 classes (T-shit, dress, sneaker, boot, etc).

 ## Instructions

-This assignment requires you to complete a cpu implementation of the convolutional layer.
-Performance of the CPU implementation is not important, this assignment is intended to build your understanding of a naive convolution, the network itself, and how to test your network.
+This assignment requires you to complete a CPU implementation of the convolutional layer.
+Performance of the CPU implementation is not important as this assignment is intended to build your understanding of a naive convolution, the network itself, and how to test your network.
 The only file you need to update to implement the forward convolution is:
 `src/layer/custom/cpu-new-forward.cc`
 The psudo-code for this implementation is as follows:
 ```{.ruby}